ritola/enocean-homeassistant-docs/README.md

 - [Home Assistant Green](https://www.home-assistant.io/green/)
 - [EnOcean USB 300](https://www.enocean.com/en/product/usb-300/)
-  - This is seen as `/dev/ttyUSB0` in the instructions later.
-If you have a different RF module, you might need to change this.
+  - This is located in the device path `/dev/ttyUSB0`.
+If you have a different RF module, you might need to change this serial port path in the commands in this document.

 ### Switches